ericswpark/2025-sighorse/main.typ

 particular, Hack Nights without version identifiers or "beta" Hack Nights that were held confused the script and required modification.

+#let content_collection_config_url = "https://github.com/purduehackers/events/blob/main/src/content.config.ts";

 But once the events were organized into each event category and the version-named subfolder,
-#link("https://github.com/purduehackers/events/blob/main/src/content.config.ts")[a single Content Collection configuration file]
+#link(content_collection_config_url)[a single Content Collection configuration file]
+#footnote[#link(content_collection_config_url)[#content_collection_config_url]]
 was all that was needed for AstroJS to correctly parse the schema and create a collection of events that could be used to query past events.

+As mentioned earlier, AstroJS has a neat feature called "Content Collections" where you can define a schema in a configuration file.
+During compile time, Astro will look at this schema and determine all the files that fit within this schema with the glob pattern you have specified.
+If any files match the glob pattern but do not validate against the provided schema, a compile-time error is raised, making sure that all required data is accounted for in each event.
+This ensures consistency between all of our events metadata, while allowing us to track changes using Git commits.

 == Retrospective

+#let migration_bugs_url = "https://github.com/purduehackers/events/issues/97";

 Overall, the migration of the event site was a success, and once the PR was merged, a build job on Vercel ran and transparently replaced the old instance of our NextJS site with our new AstroJS instance, with zero downtime for users.
 Nearly all the functionality carried over, with
-#link("https://github.com/purduehackers/events/issues/97")[only a handful of minor bugs]
+#link(migration_bugs_url)[only a handful of minor bugs]
+#footnote[#link(migration_bugs_url)[#migration_bugs_url]]
 that escaped the testing phase of the PR before merging.

 Through this experience, I learned that intermediary scripts, like the Python